mxlang/dotx/README.md

 #### `sync init`

 Initialize by cloning a remote dotfiles repository.
-This command sets up your dotfiles environment by cloning an existing Git repository containing your configuration files and running your configured scripts.
+This command sets up your dotfiles environment by cloning an existing Git repository containing your configuration files.

 ```bash
 dotx sync init <repository-url> [-d, --deploy] [-f, --force]